menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

 Step 2 (optional)
 """""""""""""""""

-If the :guilabel:`Create a DHCP network` box was checked in Step 1, the following dialog is presented:
+If :guilabel:`Create a DHCP network` was selected in Step 1, the following dialog box is displayed:

 .. image:: ../../images/create-dhcp-Networks-Micetro.png
   :width: 60%